MansourM/ez-minify-plugin-for-laravel-vite/README.md

 ### 5. **File Copying**
 For non-JS/CSS files (like images, fonts, etc.), the plugin will copy the files to the output directory without any modifications.

-### 6. **Custom Configuration**
-The plugin allows for extensive customization, including:
-- Specifying custom input and output paths.
-- Enabling or disabling file merging.
-- Choosing whether to keep the directory structure or flatten it.

-This ensures the plugin fits seamlessly into your existing Laravel + Vite project structure.

 ## 💡 Using Minified Assets in Blade

 Once you've configured and built your assets using the EzMinify plugin, you can easily reference the minified files in your Laravel Blade templates with the `@vite` directive.